status-im/help.status.im/docs/en/status-communities/join-a-channel.md

 # Join a channel

-Status allows you to organize your conversations with your contacts into designated spaces called "channels" (cross link to quick start guide ).
+Status allows you to organize your conversations with your contacts into designated spaces called ["channels"](channels-your-quick-start-guide.md).
 Channels bring the right people and information together for a common purpose , like a specific project or topic.

-All members of a community (cross link to "about status communities") can browse and join open channels.
-For a token-gated channels, you must meet the requirements (cross link to Understand token requirements in channels)  to  be a member of that channel.
+All members of a [community](about-status-communities.md) can browse and join open channels.
+For a token-gated channels, you must [meet the requirements](understand-token-requirements-in-channels.md)  to  be a member of that channel.

 ## Join an open channel